About the Workforce Talent and Development Board

-Oregon Workforce Investment Board (OWIB) is the overall advisory board to the
+Oregon Workforce Talent and Development Board (WTDB) is the overall advisory board to the

 Governor on workforce matters.
 Appointed by the Governor under the Workforce

-Innovation and Opportunity Act, the OWIB is made up of leaders representing
+Innovation and Opportunity Act, the WTDB is made up of leaders representing

 private business, labor, community-based organizations, Oregon legislature,